 - Additionally, NanoRacks is pleased to share that this mission marks the first deployment of the industry standard 6U CubeSats in the 2U x 3U form factor from the NanoRacks ‘Doublewide' Deployers.
 The 6U satellites deployed were EcAMSat, Dellingr, and ASTERIA.

 - "It's critical for us at NanoRacks to grow our CubeSat services with the changing small satellite landscape," says NanoRacks External Payloads Manager Conor Brown.
 "CubeSats are following a similar path as cellphones – first they were as small as possible, and now they are starting to grow in both size and capability.
 Now, beyond just accommodating the industry standard 6U form factors, we can deploy CubeSats up to 12U in size from the Space Station, providing opportunities for more advanced payload concepts."

-- The NRCSD-13 Mission included satellites launched on the most recent SpaceX and Orbital ATK commercial resupply services missions to station for NASA, which launched Aug.
+- The NRCSD-13 Mission included satellites launched on the most recent SpaceX and Orbital ATK commercial resupply services missions to the station for NASA, which launched on Aug.
 14 and Nov.
 12, 2017, respectively.

 - The five CubeSats deployed on the NRCSD-13 mission were:

 1) ASTERIA (Arcsecond Space Telescope Enabling Research in Astrophysics), a 6U CubeSat of MIT and JPL.